charguer/optitrust/sc_artifact.md

 for Orig. and Ours, respectively, (for the same grid, but with more particles).

-The fact that our initial throughput figures were lower does not affect the conclusions of our experiments: our optimized code is at least as performant as the baseline code.
+The fact that our initial throughput figures were lower does not affect the conclusions of our experiments.
+Our optimized code remains at least as performant as the baseline code.
+The fact that the relative gap is slighly reduced (from 16.5% down to 13.4%) does not matter here.
+It can be explained by the fact that when two programs run faster, the memory bus becomes more of a bottleneck for both programs, hence the relative performance between the two programes reduces.

 Please feel free to share the above explanations with the paper reviewers, if deemed appropriate.